tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/minio-s3-nginx/README.md

 - Verifies the minimum hardware requirements, and if the machine does not meet the minimums, it exits indicating the hardware does not meet the minimum requirements for this nextcloud installation design.
 - If the script find a free disk (an extra persistent, ephemeral or physical hard disk device), it assumes the user want it as storage for NextCloud.
 The script take all proper steps in order to fully format the drive and configure a mount point for it, on "/var/nextcloud-sto-data" (non minio-s3 version).
 - Install and configures minio-s3 (docker based), and if a free disk (an extra persistent, ephemeral or physical hard disk device) is found, it configure the storage to be used by minio-s3 as persistent storage (mounted on "/var/minio-storage").
-- It also installs and configures nginx as a front-end to minio on port 8080 (tcp).
+- It also installs and configures nginx as a front-end to minio on port 8080 (tcp) and 8443 (tcp-ssl/tls).
 - Finally, all access data (and admin credentials) are stored on the file: /root/minios3-credentials.txt.

 ## Running time: